rekhaDevs/samagragovernance.in/src/pages/team/index.md

       countries.

       An opportunity to drive real impact at scale brings Siddharth to Samagra.
+      Currently, he is part of the CEO's Office.
     image: /img/edited_img_3612.jpg
     linkedInProfile: 'https://www.linkedin.com/in/siddharth-gulati-740386166/'
     name: |